MoonLight314/MoonLight314.github.io/_posts/2021-08-10-BERT_Text_Classification_EN.md

 <br>

-* BERT 및 기타 Transformer Encoder Architecture는 Natural Language Process의 다양한 분야에서 좋은 성능을 보여주고 있습니다.
+* BERT and other transformer encoder architectures are making good performance in various fields of Natural Language Process.

 <br>

-* BERT or Transformer Encoder는 Natural Language Process의 다양한 분야에 사용할 수 있는 Vector Space를 계산해 줍니다.
+* BERT or transformer encoder calculates vector space that can be used in various fields of Natural Language Process.

 <br>

-* BERT(Bidirectional Encoder Representations from Transformers)는 이름에서 유추할 수 있듯이, Transformer Encoder를 사용하여 전체 Text의 각 Toekn의 앞/뒤 Token을 고려하여 Token을 처리하는 구조를 가지고 있습니다.
+* BERT (Bidirectional Encoder Representations from Transformers), as inferred from the name, has a structure that uses the transformer encoder to process tokens by considering the tokens before and after each token of the entire text.

 <br>

-* BERT는 large text corpus에서 Train한 후에, 특정 Task에 적합하도록 Fine Tuning을 합니다.
+* After training in a large text corpus, BERT performs fine tuning to apply to a specific task.

 <br>

-* BERT의 Paper는 아래 Link를 참고하시면 됩니다.
+* You can refer to the link below for BERT's paper.

    [BERT(Bidirectional Encoder Representations from Transformers)](https://arxiv.org/abs/1810.04805)